MatTheTab/Spiking-Classifier/README.md

 This project demonstrates the use of Spiking Neural Networks (SNNs) for image classification, by utilizing the SNN-Torch library.
 SNNs are biologically inspired models that emulate the spiking behavior of neurons, providing energy-efficient computation.
 The repository includes a pre-trained SNN model and an interactive demo powered by Gradio.

 ## Demo
+The model was trained on the CIFAR 10 dataset, as such to test the model's abilities, the photos used for testing should belong to one of the classes the model can recognize.
+The available classes are: <br>
+**["airplane", "automobile", "bird", "cat", "deer", "dog", "frog", "horse", "ship", "truck"]**  <br> <br>
 The demo can be found in this [Demo Google Colab Notebook](https://colab.research.google.com/drive/1jTGcoD2uFWfw-1giMwlRk9o2IW6EMFue?usp=sharing) <br>
 The Training process can be found in this [Training Google Colab Notebook](https://colab.research.google.com/drive/1JfQ9f0UAsYXfFmOIZBVc-rRJPu8JDTsj?usp=sharing) <br>